AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

    - **Do not use your original example to walk through your code.** Because its likely a very large example and it will be time consuming to walk through it.
       - Also better to test your design with an example you did not use to come up with that design
 ### Clean up
 - Make sure you are actually running the lines of code with your example.
 Not just your assumption of processing it.
+Or the preconceived notion you had from building out that algorithm.
 - Make sure as you are executing each line think about what is happening.
+Think about the bigger picture.
+Do not just process line by line and not connect the dots to the overall larger picture.
 - Do not do quick sloppy fixes.
 Do not panic when you find a bug.
 Its normal.
   - Take my time find the right fix.
 - When all is done, go through the code one last time for any improvements.
+Style fixes, maintainability changes, etc.

 ### Communication
 - Use examples to explain your approach